3devangelist/beeconnect/README.md

 * Also to develop Wi-Fi/LAN connectivity for the BEETHEFIRST 3D print;

 The first of the projects that we will ensure 100% compatibility is the [Octoprint](http://octoprint.org/) an amazing responsive web interface for controlling your 3D printer that runs on the [Raspberry Pi](http://www.raspberrypi.org/).

+You can follow and contact us for development on [BEECONNECT Google Groups page](http://www.3dprinting-r2c2.com/).

 Version History